FreshKernel/kraft-sync/README.md

 2. 🎨 Resource packs (not implemented yet)
 3. ✨ Shader-packs (not implemented yet)
 4. 🌐 Server List (in-game) (not implemented yet)
-5. 🧩 Mods configurations (not implemented yet): we might sync them for the first time because each player might have their own configurations and until now, we have not discovered a way to solve this, unless you want to force all players to have the same mods settings
+5. 🧩 Mods configurations (not implemented yet): These may be synced initially, since each player can have their own configurations.
+   We have not yet found a solution for this, except by enforcing the same mod settings for all players.
-6. ⌨️ Keybindings (not implemented yet): we might sync them for the first time because each player might have their own key-binds and until now, we have not discovered a way to solve this, unless you want to force all players to have the same keybindings
+6. ⌨️ Keybindings (not implemented yet): These may be synced initially, since each player can have their own keybindings.
+   We have not yet found a solution for this, except by enforcing the same keybindings for all players

 If you're a player interested in joining a server, **make sure you trust the server administration** on this matter—unless you're confident you know what you're doing.